 It will also vary a bit by the specific destination, especially around popular festivals.
 Fares to Dublin for St. Patrick’s Day or to China for Chinese New Year aren’t cheap.

-Book within the Goldilocks Windows
+9. Book your flight within the Goldilocks Windows

 There's so much bad info out there about the best time to book a flight, with many people claiming it's Tuesdays at 1pm, or early on Sunday mornings.
 If I achieve one thing in my brief stint on Earth, it will be to convince travelers to stop believing this nonsense.
 It’s not true, it won’t help you get cheap flights, and if anything will likely result in you overpaying for your next trip.